cintamupalsu/dx2019/README.md

 $ rails db:migrate
 ```

-Finally, run the test suite to veryfy that everything is working correctly:
+Finally, run the test suite to verify that everything is working correctly:

 ```
 $ rails test